 - 54. By the end of January 2019, unless otherwise agreed by the Secretary, the Applicant must prepare a Rehabilitation Strategy for the development to the satisfaction of the Secretary.
-This strategy must: - (a) be prepared by a suitably qualified and experienced person/s whose appointment has been endorsed by the Secretary; - (b) be prepared in consultation with DRG and Council; - (c) build upon the Rehabilitation Objectives in Table 11 and the conceptual final landform depicted in Figure 4 in Appendix 2, including identification of opportunities for increasing the areas of woodland and habitat connectivity within the rehabilitated landscape; - (d) include details of the canopy, sub-canopy, understory and ground strata species to be established in the rehabilitation areas, with a particular focus on ensuring the achievement of an appropriate level of diversity and mix of functional groups within each target community; and - (e) include an indicative schedule for the staged rehabilitation of the development.
+This strategy must: - (a) be prepared by a suitably qualified and experienced person/s whose appointment has been endorsed by the Secretary; - (b) be prepared in consultation with the Resources Regulator and Council; - (c) build upon the Rehabilitation Objectives in Table 11 and the conceptual final landform depicted in Figure 4 in Appendix 2, including identification of opportunities for increasing the areas of woodland and habitat connectivity within the rehabilitated landscape; - (d) include details of the canopy, sub-canopy, understory and ground strata species to be established in the rehabilitation areas, with a particular focus on ensuring the achievement of an appropriate level of diversity and mix of functional groups within each target community; - (e) include an indicative schedule for the staged rehabilitation of the development; - (f) include a protocol for periodic trials to demonstrate that the proposed agricultural land capability of grassland areas in the final landform is being achieved; and - (g) include a protocol for periodic trials to demonstrate that the target vegetation communities proposed in rehabilitated woodland areas and fauna habitat is being achieved.